chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 > **HUT, SWAMP, TAIL OUTSKIRTS - NIGHT**

 - Boun turns around.
 His face is red with tears.
-He's alone, kneeling before three stone statues.
+He's alone, kneeling before three stone statues — his petrified family.
 - Raya drops her weapons in horror.
 "Oh… family matters… I'm so sorry…"
-- Boun: "Wait, who's watching the Shrimporium?"
+- Boun: "Wait, who's watching the Steamboat?"

 > **SWAMP, TAIL OUTSKIRTS - NIGHT**

 - Raya and Boun race through the swamp, vines swaying in the dry storm
 - "Help!!!" cries Sisu.
 Tuk-tuk wails.
 Tempest.
 Lightning.
 Thunder.

-> **SHRIMPORIUM SHIP, SWAMP, TAIL OUTSKIRTS - NIGHT**
+> **STEAMBOAT, SWAMP, TAIL OUTSKIRTS - NIGHT**

 - The ship had drifted to the far coast of the 15m-wide river, splintering against rocks
 - A bunch of Druun manage to climb on and tear apart the ship
-- Sisu and Tuk-tuk can't do anything
+- Sisu and Tuk-tuk hardly buffer the Druuns
 - Raya grapples across the river with her whip-sword and expertly fights off some Druun
-- Boun swings across a vine, landing on the Shrimporium's roof next to Raya.
+- Boun swings across a vine, landing on the Steamboat's roof next to Raya.
 	- "Give me Tail's artefact!
 Let me help you!"
-	- Raya ignores him.
-- Raya gets knocked into the river by the final Druun
+	- Raya ignores him, and demolishes the Druun
+- But because of her light wound from Namaari from earlier, the final Druun makes a heavy wound on Raya, knocking her down into the river
-	- the satchel containing Tail's artefact was flung onto the boat deck
+	- the satchel containing Tail's artefact was flung onto the roof next to Boun
-	- but Raya's feet are caught by Sisu
+	- but Raya's feet are caught by Sisu on the lower deck
 	- Raya's upper half gets submerged under the currents, and she starts spazzing out
 	- Raya pulls herself out of the water
 	- from the tattered roof, a Druun looks down at her
 - The Druun on the roof jumps down onto Raya…
 	- There's a rapid flash of blue.
-- Pulling the camera back: Boun takes Tail's Gem artefact (we'll be referring to it as “the Kujang") and slices up the Druun as it fell mid-air
+- Pulling the camera back: Boun takes Tail's Gem artefact (we'll be referring to it as “the Kujang") and slices up the Druun as it falls mid-air
 	- Boun has chef slicing skills.
 - The Druun vaporises.
-- Boun expertly cuts some slack ropes, causing the Shrimporium to recenter itself in the River
+- Boun expertly cuts some slack ropes, causing the Steamboat to recenter itself in the River
 	- Large cloths unfurl throughout the ship's exteriors, shielding them in silence and peace
 - Raya passes out from exhaustion.

 #### Resolution

-> **SHRIMPORIUM SHIP, RIVER, TALON OUTSKIRTS - DAY**
+> **STEAMBOAT, RIVER, TALON OUTSKIRTS - DAY**

 - Sisu shakes Raya awake: “We’re here.”
-- Boun steadily brings the tattered Shrimporium towards some meagre docks
+- Boun steadily brings the tattered Steamboat towards some meagre docks
+- Raya sees her wounds bandaged: “Thanks, Sisu.”
+	- Sisu: I don’t know how to bandage wounds.
+	- Raya spots the roll of bandage besides Boun.
+He did it for her.
 - Raya: “It’s already noon?”
 	- Sisu: “Yeah, lunch is ready.”
-	- Raya: “I’ve always woken myself before sunrise.
+	- Raya: “I’ve always woken up myself before sunrise.
 But for the first time in *years*, I’m waking up to voices other than Tuk-Tuk.
 I feel safe.
 On a boat.”
 	- Sisu nods over to Boun
 - Raya walks up to him.
-“Thanks for saving me… I’m sorry about the Shrimp-aquarium.”
+“Thanks for saving me… I’m sorry about the Steamboat.”
-	- “Shrimp-O-rium.”
 	- Raya, “Sorry.
 For assuming the worst of you.
 And for what happened to your family.”
 	- Boun, “That’s Kumandra, I guess.”
 - “It doesn’t have to be.
 Boun, would you still be willing to take us to Talon — I’ll buy your boat repairs… do you trust me?”